A complete guide to Cambridge IGCSE Geography

 Component 3 or Paper 4 (coursework or alternative)

-Paper 4 is an alternative-to-coursework written paper that simulates a fieldwork investigation through stimulus material.
+Paper 4 (Geographical Investigations) is the alternative-to-coursework written paper, with two compulsory questions containing short answer and extended response items based on source material.
 You answer questions on hypotheses, data collection, presentation, and conclusion.
-Most international schools sit Paper 4 rather than the coursework component.
+Many international schools sit Paper 4 rather than the coursework component.

-Exam tip for both papers Cambridge examiner reports consistently flag missing case study detail as the single biggest reason students drop marks.
-Examiners reward named places, specific dates, real data, and accurate facts.
-Generic answers cap at the middle of the mark scheme.
+Exam tip for both papers Examiners reward named places, specific dates, real data, and accurate facts – generic answers tend to cap at the middle of the mark scheme.

 Geographical skills

-Skills questions appear in Paper 2 and Paper 4 (or in the Component 3 coursework).
-They account for a significant portion of the total marks and must be revised as a separate strand.
+Geographical skills (cartographic, graphical, numerical and investigation skills) are applicable across all components – Papers 1 and 2 as well as Paper 4 or Component 3.
+They account for a significant portion of the total marks (Skills and analysis carries roughly 48% of the qualification) and must be revised as a separate strand.

 Geographical skills you must master

-Where students lose marks The most common reasons students lose marks are vague case study answers (no named place, no data, no dates) and rushed map and graph questions.
+Where students lose marks Two common pitfalls are vague case study answers (no named place, no data, no dates) and rushed map and graph questions.
 Always quote at least two specific facts in any case study response, and always check axis labels on graphs.

 Grading